Early Years & Early Education

 h) Indianapolis Monthly called the theater one of Indy’s “Crown Jewels” and also listed it as the third best place to take out-of-town guests (after the 500 Mile Race and the Children’s Museum).

-i) The National Association of Theater Owners and the Hollywood Reporter named the theater as Best in Community Service and also as the Best in Marketing in the nation.
+i) The National Association of Theater Owners (the other NATO) and the Hollywood Reporter named the theater as Best in Community Service and also as the Best in Marketing in the nation.

 j) Bulthaup received both CEO Magazine’s “Service Excellence Award” and Mass Mutual’s/U.S. Chamber of Commerce’s “Blue Chip Enterprise Award” for Entrepreneurship and was the subject of a large article in the national magazine "Entrepreneur".